Various Types of Heating and Air Conditioning Units

 - A system with a 14 SEER rating or better (Similar to buying a car that gets better gas mileage)

-- A programmable thermostat (saves wear and tear on you unit, save money on utilities)
+- A programmable or wifi thermostat (saves wear and tear on you unit, save money on utilities)

 - Good insulation around the perimeter and ceiling of the home (Walls an attics account for about 70% of a home’s heat loss)